-Southern Sustainable Agriculture Research and Education 2023 On-Farm Research Grant Call for Proposals https://projects.sare.org/proposals/create/#/form/906098
+Southern Sustainable Agriculture Research and Education 2024 On-Farm Research Grant Call for Proposals

 Amount Funded: \$30,000 for a two-year project Proposal submission deadline: Dec.
-2, 2022 at 12 p.m.
-(NOON) EST Online submission link:
+1, 2023 at 12 p.m.
+(NOON) EST Online submission link: SARE Grant Management System

 Read more about the requirements of On-Farm Research Grants before applying.
-Questions should be directed to the grant manager, Candace Pollock-Moore at cpollock@uga.edu, or call 770-412-4786.
+Questions should be directed to the grant manager, Candace Pollock-Moore at cpollock@uga.edu or call 770-412-4786.